iStock-1415759172 edited

 There are other benefits and services that you or the child that you take care of may be eligible for.

-As a member of HM Armed Forces, or a family member of, you will be entitled to some in-service benefits.
+As a person in HM Armed Forces, or a family member of, you will be entitled to some in-service benefits.
 You can find out more about what you are eligible for on the Discover My Benefits website.

 Find out more about the benefits of working in HM Armed Forces on the Discover My Benefits website.